mixu/snapshot/readme.md

 ## Circular structures

-Supports circular structures.

-For primitive objects, circular references can be resolved by transforming them into two steps:

-1. Define the object without any references to other objects.
-2. For each property that is a reference to another object, set it using the defined objects.
+Circular structures can be serialized and deserialized.
+This is made possible even for custom objects, as long as they follow the rules.

 Essentially, the problem is that you cannot define and refer to an object in one statement.
 You need an instance of the object before you can refer to it.

-For serializable objects, the approach is the same:

-1. Call new Foo() with null for each param that is an object
-2. Call instance.deserialize() with an array for each param that is an object

-More sophisticated serialization would actually look at the dependency graphs and see if it is possible to have a non-circular structure, and instantiate those in one go.

-I think there is simpler way: basically, have the new Foo() constructor work without parameters.

-Then take everything in the serialize() return value and pass it to deserialize directly.
-This way there is no uncertainty about how many times and with what params the deserialize call is done.
+So we create instances, then set their connections in some order.